ChronosWasTaken/py3scripts/README.md

 Usage: `./fetchreddit.py <reddit id of the post>`

+by reddit id I mean [this](https://puu.sh/AlEun/157c7ee5f1.png)

 ## youtube-dl.py

+Short description:

+You can use this script to look up something on youtube and automatically download it as an mp3 via youtube-dl.

 Requirements:

 - youtube-dl (install with your preferred package manager, examples below)
 - inquirer (install with pip, `pip3 install inquirer`)

+Usage: `./youtube-dl.py <something to look up>`

 ### Arch Linux, Antergos:
 ```